 When you experience teeth sensitivity or pain during winter, it’s best to visit your dentist.
 Your dentist may discover that the problem is caused by a cavity or an exposed root.
 Another reason for the problem may be worn tooth enamel.
 If you are lucky, your dentist may decide that you only need to change your toothpaste and start using one that will reduce your problems.
 However, you should be ready for cases like an infection or tooth decay.

-Although in some cases the tooth sensitivity is not a sign of big problems, you should always consider the cases where your teeth may have serious problems, so you should never neglect consulting your dentist.
+Although in some cases the tooth sensitivity is not a sign of big problems, you should always consider the cases where your teeth may have serious problems, so you should never neglect to consult your dentist.

 Here are some suggestions for ways to strengthen your teeth so you may pass the winter with sensitive and ache free teeth: